 Working on an overseas assignment can be very tiring and challenging.
 There is a feeling to get the work done professionally and expediently.
 After all reputations are on the line – personal, company or country.

 But sometimes, we see something that is Malaysian in nature in a foreign country…whether it is about seeing a Proton Wira in Africa or seeing another Malaysian speaking the Bahasa Kebangsaan in Middle-East, our spirits are up and running.
-We forget the tiredness and strive to achieve the best.
-After all, we want to show case the best that Malaysians can do.

 One strong advice for those who want to venture out from the hotel room in Bangkok – make sure you keep the address of the hotel written in Thai.
 You will never know that will come in handy when talking to a taxi driver.